enissinanreyhan-arch/Hiring-Dataset/README.md

 We wish to apply legal requirements of the CJEU case law on the following concrete examples with a supervised learning algorithm:
 a)	Hiring Dataset (synthetic data),
-b)	IBM HR Analytics Attrition Dataset .
+b)	IBM HR Analytics Attrition Dataset.

 Hiring dataset has been chosen as an implementation of a use case, having direct normative effect on the individual(s) (normative effect).
 IBM HR Analytic Attrition Dataset’s implementation has an indirect effect on the individuals’ economic situation (distributive effect).
 This use case may also constitute an example of so-called “normative feedback loop”.

 Within the scope of this research, a black-box supervised learning algorithm (Random Forest) will be trained and tested on the abovementioned datasets, counterfactual examples will be generated with the help of an existing xAI framework (m-dice library) and results will be converted to natural language explanation with the help of the LLM (OpenAI / gpt-4.1-mini).

 I.	Employee Hiring Data